Intro1997/JsAudio-Android/docs/napi_ih_api.md

 };
 ```

-WARN: this api MUST be used in SYNC!

 ## Napi_IH::Error

 Class `Napi_IH::Error` is a `Napi::Error::New` function wrapper to help developer throwing error message with format form like `printf()` function in c/cpp.